Codehouse-OU/review-gpt/README.md

 ## Project Overview

-This project is a bot designed to perform code reviews when GitHub sends a `pull_request` opened webhook.
+This project is a bot designed to perform code reviews when repository sends a `pull_request` opened webhook.
 The bot fetches the code differences from the pull request, analyzes them using an OpenAI model, and posts comments on the pull request with feedback or simply states "no comments" if no issues are found.

 ## How to Run